BivittatusDB/BivittatusDB/README.md

 3. Follow the information from the [wiki](https://github.com/HarbingerOfFire/PYDB/wiki) for more info on specific usage

 ## Dependencies
-The databases are saved in h5 files, and as such requires the h5py module, as seen in the [`requirements.txt`](.github/requirements.txt) file.
+The databases are saved in hybrid-asymmetrically encrypted and therefore need encryption handlers, as seen in the [`requirements.txt`](.github/requirements.txt) file.
 ```bash
 pip install -r .github/requirements.txt
 ```